ampl/ampl.github.io/docs/source/solver_options/highs_options.md

-# Highs for AMPL Options
+# HiGHS for AMPL Options

 Obtained with `$ highs -=`.

 ```

-HIGHS Optimizer Options for AMPL
+HiGHS Optimizer Options for AMPL
 --------------------------------------------

 To set these options, assign a string specifying their values to the AMPL